 At Logan University, students receive extensive clinical training through the Logan University Chiropractic Health Centers.
-Student interns and residents, under direct supervision of our teaching clinicians, are well-trained in chiropractic techniques.
+Student doctors and residents, under direct supervision of our teaching clinicians, are well-trained in chiropractic techniques.
 Patients receive chiropractic care for conditions that range from back and neck problems to complaints of headache, allergies, injuries and a variety of conditions affecting the quality of life.
-More than 60,000 patient visits are recorded annually at Logan’s health centers.

 The Assessment Center gives students the opportunity to gain valuable clinical experience.
 The Center is designed to simulate actual clinical patient encounters for learning and assessments.
 From Trimesters 1-10 in the Doctor of Chiropractic Program, as well as throughout the master's degree programs, students have the opportunity to work with one another and with standardized patients trained to simulate real patients with specific conditions.
 The multidisciplinary learning environment of Logan’s Assessment Center enables students to become more proficient in all areas of patient care as they proceed into and through the Logan clinic system.

-In Trimester Seven, students enter into the Student Clinic where they begin their journey to treat patients.
+In Trimester 7, students enter into the Montgomery Health Center where they begin their journey to treat patients.
 Here they treat other students and student family members under the supervision of faculty clinicians who guide students through the process of treating patients.

-In Trimester Eight, students enter one of Logan’s five outpatient health centers.
-This is where students become interns and treat members of the public under the supervision of faculty clinicians.
-The Health Center Practicum is a one year course which exposes students to a large variety of patient encounters and cases.
+In Trimester 8, students enter one of Logan’s outpatient health centers.
+This is where students treat members of the public under the supervision of faculty clinicians.
+The Health Center Practicum is a one-year course that exposes students to a variety of patient encounters and cases.

-Interns may also participate in rotations at a variety of health centers offering chiropractic care to diverse audiences including veterans, the physically disabled, the homeless and underinsured populations.
-Logan continues to build relationships and expand the opportunities for interns.
+Student doctors may also participate in rotations at a variety of health centers offering chiropractic care to diverse audiences including veterans, the physically disabled, the homeless and underinsured populations.
+Logan continues to build relationships and expand the opportunities for student doctors.
 Current relationships include:

-Harris Stowe University: At this historically black university, interns under the direction of a Logan clinician treat elite student athletes weekly.
+Harris-Stowe University: At this historically black university, student doctors under the direction of a Logan clinician treat elite student athletes weekly.

-Scott Air Force Base - Logan interns and an overseeing clinician care for military patients at SAFB, located in Illinois, a 25 minute drive from downtown St. Louis.
+Scott Air Force Base: Logan student doctors and an overseeing clinician care for military patients at SAFB, located in Illinois, a 25-minute drive from downtown St. Louis.

-Veteran's Administration Medical Center at Jefferson Barracks - Located in south St. Louis County, Logan interns offer chiropractic care to veterans multiple days per week.
+Veteran's Administration Medical Center at Jefferson Barracks: Located in south St. Louis County, Logan student doctors offer chiropractic care to veterans multiple days per week.